-Our unique wine & sightseeing private tours of Slovenia, Croatia, Montenegro, Serbia and Bosnia & Herzegovina are ideally suited to couples or small groups of friends or family who would like to explore the most popular sights and hidden gems of the region whilst indulging their quest for discovering new wines.
+Our unique wine & sightseeing private tours of Slovenia, also combined with Croatia, Bosnia & Herzegovina and Montenegro are ideally suited to couples or small groups of friends or family who would like to explore the most popular sights and hidden gems of the region whilst indulging their quest for discovering new wines.

 We would like to think of ourselves and our clients as wine enthusiasts rather than wine experts, discovering and enjoying new wines in relaxed and informal settings.
 Regular client feedback tells us that many of our most enjoyable winery experiences are provided by our carefully selected smaller producers who are passionate about their wines, just as much those provided by the established big names.
 We therefore organise visits to a range of wine makers both small and large, so that you can compare for yourself.
 Our recommended wineries have been researched and selected for the quality of their wines, a good selection of grape varieties that are typical for that region and for their friendliness and hospitality.
 Where possible our wine tasting and cellar tours are co-hosted by the owners of the vineyards so that you can meet the personalities and find out first hand the stories behind their wines.

-Your transportation is by deluxe 8-seater minivan, offering exceptional travel comfort with your own dedicated English speaking driver/guide.
-For larger size groups, ideally up to a maximum of 16 persons, two minivans or a midi bus can be arranged.
+Your transportation is by deluxe 7-seater or 8-seater minivan, offering exceptional travel comfort with your own dedicated English speaking driver/guide.
+For larger size groups, 30-seater, 40-seater and 50-seater buses with escorts and guides can also be arranged.

-Prices: Please contact us for a custom made quotation.
-Our method of quoting is completely transparent and our quotes include a full breakdown of all of your private tour components; including your transportation and guiding, hotel accommodation, wine tastings, specialist city guides and any other entrance fees.
-The local sales tax and tourist taxes are also included and you can be sure that the prices that you are quoted are accurate with no hidden extras.
+Prices: Please contact us for a custom made quotation including your transportation and guiding, hotel accommodation, specialist city guides and entrance fees.
+The travel expenses of your driver/guide, the local sales tax and tourist taxes are also included so you can be sure that the prices that you are quoted are accurate with no hidden extras.